ValentinaSona/ing-sw-2021-sona-shenouda-singh/README.md

 The program requires one command line argument amongst `cli`, `gui`, or `server` to run.
 The CLI uses UTF-8 characters and ANSI color escapes, therefore requiring the terminal emulator to have these features enabled, and a font that contains UTF-8 characters selected.
+For windows, this has been tested with Git-for-Windows' Git Bash terminal emulator.

 The clients can be run from anywhere, while the server requires that it is run in a folder that has `./saved_games` as a sub-folder to support persistence.